awsdocs/aws-cloudtrail-user-guide/doc_source/cloudtrail-log-file-validation-enabling.md

 ## AWS Management Console<a name="cloudtrail-log-file-validation-enabling-console"></a>

 To enable log file integrity validation with the CloudTrail console, choose **Yes** for the **Enable log file validation** option when you create or update a trail\.
 By default, this feature is enabled for new trails\.
-For more information, see [Creating a Trail with the Console](cloudtrail-create-and-update-a-trail-by-using-the-console.md)\.
+For more information, see [Creating and Updating a Trail with the Console](cloudtrail-create-and-update-a-trail-by-using-the-console.md)\.

 ## AWS CLI<a name="cloudtrail-log-file-validation-enabling-cli"></a>